GiancarlosIO/generate-index-file/README.md

 ```
   --help
   --version  Show the version package
   --from     Specify if you want to use folders or files to generate the index file.
-Default to folders
 ```